infinum/frontend-handbook/React/Project structure.md

 ## Different component layouts for different screen sizes in separate `layout` components

 In this case, inside a specific component, we could add a subfolder `layouts` (not to be confused with actual layout described below) to define how our component would look like on a specific media query.

-> We are discouraging this approach because it's inconvenient and results in a lot of code duplication, but we are keeping it here because it is still used in some of our projects.
-Please use a collocation approach with new Chakra UI [Display](https://chakra-ui.com/docs/styled-system/style-props#display) helper props instead.
+We recommend using this approach only for layouts that would add too much complexity when using Chakra UI [Display](https://chakra-ui.com/docs/styled-system/style-props#display) helper props.
+We realize that this approach usually results in a lot of code duplication, so use this approach only when necessary.

 ```
 .